AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Related Work

-Our study addresses this gap by shifting from solely a capability/fit perspective to a meaning-based account: developers ask not only “Can AI do this?” but also “Should it?” and “To what extent?”
-We examine how developers cognitively appraise various aspects of their SE work and use that to explain where, why, and how they seek or limit AI (see \textsection \ref{want-AI}).
-This perspective shows where human oversight and control remain essential even when AI is used.
+Our study addresses this gap by shifting from solely a capability/fit perspective to a meaning-based account: developers ask not only \textit{“Can AI do this?”} but also \textit{“Should it?”} and \textit{“To what extent?”} We examine how developers cognitively appraise various aspects of their work to explain where, why, and how they seek or limit AI support (see \textsection \ref{want-AI}), revealing where human oversight remains essential even when AI is used.

-Additionally, to our knowledge, this is the first study to examine developers’ task-conditioned priorities for Responsible AI (RAI) principles in AI-powered SE tools (see \textsection \ref{rq2-priorities}).
-We investigate how they want these tools designed—specifically, which RAI features they prioritize for responsible support across SE tasks.
-Finally, we show priorities vary by SE/AI experience and individual AI dispositions to guide adaptive, task- and user-sensitive design.
+Additionally, to our knowledge, this is the first study to examine developers' task-conditioned priorities for Responsible AI (RAI) design principles in AI-powered SE tools (see \textsection ~\ref{rq2-priorities}).
+We also report how these priorities vary by SE/AI experience and individuals' AI dispositions to guide adaptive, task- and user-sensitive design.